Preparing for Campus Return

 Arriving on Campus

-Move-in dates – First year student and transfer student move-in day will be Sunday, August 16.
-Returning student move-in day will be Monday, August 17.
+Move-in dates – First year student and transfer student move-in day will be Friday, Aug.
+20 from 9 a.m. to 2 p.m.
+Returning student move-in day will be Aug 21 and 22 from 8 a.m. to 5 p.m.
 Students who need to arrive earlier will be contacted by a coach or supervisor with their move-in date.
 The move-in schedule will have assigned times to avoid congestion and maintain safe distancing.
 Be on the lookout for an email with move-in information from the Residence Life office with details about your move-in date and time.

 Health & Safety

-Underlying health conditions – Policies and practices will be implemented to address the needs of faculty, staff and students with underlying health conditions.
-Students will work through the accommodations process managed by the Disabilities Education Office.
+Underlying health conditions – Employees and students with underlying health conditions may need accommodations to comply with health and safety protocols.
+Students will work through the accommodations process managed by the Disabilities Education Office while employees must submit accommodation requests to the Human Resources Office.

-Classroom reassignment – Classrooms have been reassigned or reconfigured so that the majority of classes can meet for face-to-face instruction, while carefully maintaining appropriate social distancing.
-Many computer labs and classrooms are being outfitted with plexiglass dividers for maximum health and safety.
+Classroom reassignment – Classrooms have been reconfigured, so the majority of classes can meet for face-to-face instruction, while carefully maintaining appropriate social distancing.
+Many computer labs and classrooms are outfitted with plexiglass dividers for maximum health and safety.
 Please check MuskieLink for your most up-to-date classroom assignment.

 Dining & Campus Services

-University offices – Plexiglass dividers have been installed in offices with walk-up desks or counters to ensure the health of students, faculty and staff.
-Counseling, tutoring and career services will have online options available to meet student needs in addition to following social-distancing guidelines when meeting in person.
+University offices – Plexiglass dividers are installed in offices with walk-up desks or counters to ensure the health of students, faculty and staff.
+Counseling, tutoring and career services have online options available to meet student needs in addition to following social-distancing guidelines when meeting in person.

-Student Life – Clubs, Greek Life, recreation and leadership activities will continue, but be prepared for new ways to connect, compete and create!
+Student Life – Clubs, Greek Life, recreation and leadership activities will be planned to maintain social distancing and hygiene protocols.
+Student leaders will submit plans for prior approval.

-Muskingum is dedicated to delivering a safe and healthy environment for Muskie student-athletes to stay actively engaged with their teams and coaches throughout the fall semester.
+Muskingum is dedicated to delivering a safe and healthy environment for Muskie student-athletes to stay actively engaged with their teams and coaches throughout the academic year.
 Specific plans for each team are being put in place.

 Keeping in Touch